The Primo Story

 In 1991 the company expanded into Queensland with the acquisition of Gold Cob Smallgoods (now trading as Primo Smallgoods).
 This manufacturing facility was the original headquarters for Primo Queensland.
 It was supported by a warehouse facility at Acacia Ridge and a smaller warehouse facility in Cairns.

 In February 1998, the Homebush facility relocated to new premises at Chullora Sydney.
 This manufacturing plant was built to specification and was the most modern, innovative high tech facility operating in the Southern Hemisphere.
 Ever increasing demand saw this facility expanded on two additional occasions to meet the needs of the growing business.

-Pictured on the right Primo Group CEO - Paul Lederer
+Pictured on the right Primo Group Chairman of the Board - Paul Lederer

 Also in the same year Primo Smallgoods purchased an abattoir at Port Wakefield, South Australia.
 This is a one species plant, processing more than 10,000 pigs per week.